 As part of our relationship with Charles Schwab & Co., Inc., we receive an economic benefit in the form of support products and services it makes available to us and other independent investment advisors that maintain accounts at Schwab.
-These products and services, how they benefit us, and the related conflicts of interest are described above (see Item 12 - Brokerage Practices) and in our Wrap Fee Program Brochure (see Item 9 - Other Economic Benefits).
+These products and services, how they benefit us, and the related conflicts of interest are described above (see Brokerage Practices) and (Other Economic Benefits).
 The availability to us of Schwab's products and services is not based on us giving particular investment advice, such as buying particular securities for our clients.